bjcull/bjcull.github.com/_posts/2017-05-30-enable-entity-framework-core-migrations-visual-studio-2017.md

 published: true
 ---

 Entity Framework Core Migrations have changed once more thanks to Visual Studio 2017 and the .csproj format.
 In the third iteration of this series I once again show you how to enable migrations, this time including class libraries and multiple contexts.
+Bonus!
+There are examples for **ASP.NET Identity** and even **Identity Server 4**.

 ## Starting from File > New Project